Are my purchases or sales reported to the government?

 What do you have available for sale?

-Because we are buying and selling constantly, our inventory changes daily.
+We are buying and selling constantly, so our inventory changes daily.
 Please check the PRODUCTS tab to see what precious metal bullion and collectibles are available.
 This is not a complete list of items we have in stock.
 We strive to keep this list as current as possible.
 Please call us at 402.327.2853 if you are interested in something specific and do not see it on our site.
 We also keep a list of Who-Wants-What, as we are happy to notify you if we get something in you have been looking for.

 How do I know which U.S. coins contain silver?